adobeio/adobeio-documentation/events/using/cc-asset-event-setup.md

     ![Entering webhook details](../../img/CCA_Events_10.png "Entering webhook details")

 8. Save and complete the CAPTCHA.
-Select &ldquo;Create  integration&rdquo;.
+Select **Create  integration**.
 At this point, Adobe Events sends a test event to your webhook&rsquo;s destination URL.
 If your webhook responds correctly with the contents of the `challenge` parameter, your integration is successfully registered:

     ![Integration created](../../img/CCA_Events_11.png "Integration created")

-    Select &ldquo;Continue to Integration details&rdquo; to view and manage your integration.
+    Select **Continue to Integration details** to view and manage your integration.

     >**Note:** If you had made an error in transcribing the URL, Adobe Events&rsquo; of your webhook would have failed; instead of seeing the confirmation screen, you&rsquo;d see an error: &ldquo;Webhook verification failed or unreachable&rdquo;.
 You can also get this error if, for any reason, your webhook&rsquo;s endpoint is down.

  ## <a id="receive-events">Receive events</a>
  Your integration is now set up, and your webhook is in place; but to receive events, your integration needs to connect to its event provider, Creative Cloud Assets, on behalf of its user.
 This requires authentication; see [OAuth Integration](#https://www.adobe.io/apis/cloudplatform/console/authentication/oauth_workflow.html).

  Start with the Integration Overview.
-It&rsquo;s the screen you see immediately after selecting &ldquo;Continue to Integration details&rdquo;.
+It&rsquo;s the screen you see immediately after selecting **Continue to Integration details**.

 ![Integration Overview](../../img/CCA_Events_12.png "Integration Overview")